Yunlily/rshell/README.md

 **Bugs**
 ----

-The program Can’t deal with Command whose length is more than the max_size of c++11 string: 4294967291 It also can’t Deal with multiple command input starting with operators and containing &&, the logic error may occur.
+The program can’t deal with Command whose length is more than the max_size of c++11 string: 4294967291

+It also can’t Deal with multiple command input starting with operators and containing &&, the logic error may occur.